AdventHealth Orlando: 2020-present

+In the spring of 2024, the hospital hired Jefrë to make artwork for the parking garage of AdventHealth Innovation Tower.

 In early May 2025, AdventHealth Orlando announced that it would add a fourteen-story patient and surgical tower to its campus for about $660 million.
-It will have twenty-four operating theatres, endoscopy, and 440 inpatient beds.
+It will have twenty-four operating theaters, endoscopy, and 440 inpatient beds.
 It will open with 120 beds and ten operating theatres.
-It will have shell space for another 320 beds, for a total of 440 beds at capacity.
+It will have shell space for another 320 beds.
 The tower will increase the number of licensed beds at AdventHealth Orlando to 1,795.
 It was designed by HuntonBrady Architects and will be built by Brasfield & Gorrie.
 The hospital will be hiring more physicians and nurses, due to the growth of the Orlando metropolitan area.
 It will also be purchasing new technology, adding more programs and services.
 All total it will cost the hospital $1 billion.
 The hospital campus has 9,500 employees and will add about another 1,000.

 In late June, Abel Biri was named president and CEO of AdventHealth Orlando, after Rob Deininger became president and CEO of AdventHealth East Florida Division.

+On March 5, 2026, construction began on 2 acre adjacent to the AdventHealth Innovation Tower for a new medical office building, by demolishing retail stores and a one-story medical office building.

+On March 20, demolition of a Select Specialty Hospital began as part of the expansion of the campus.

+On April 20, the hospital announced that the AdventHealth Cancer Institute would be moving into the 12-story medical office building once it is completed, it will be attached to the AdventHealth Innovation Tower with a pedestrian bridge.

+On September 4, construction began for the new patient and surgical tower, by demolishing older buildings at the site.